-Check to ensure that the machinery house and accesses are clean.
+Check to ensure that the machinery house or machinery area and accesses are clean.
 The crane operator is responsible for the cleanliness and housekeeping of the crane.
 Ensure tools and authorized materials are properly stored and that waste and debris are removed.